Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 The approximation of weak fluctuations is prohibitive in many realistic cases.
 Fortunately, this constraint can be eliminated by properly handling the singularity of the dyadic Green function at the origin [Eq.~\eqref{GFsing}], which constitutes the basis of a strong fluctuation theory~\cite{finkel1964mean, ryzhov1965spatial, tsang1981scattering}.
-Related approaches were introduced by \citet{bedeaux1973critical} and \citet{felderhof1974propagation} in the description of the optical response of non-polar fluids, and more recently by \citet{torquato2021nonlocal} in the study of two-phase composite media.
-Extensions to chiral and anisotropic media have also been proposed~\cite{ryzhov1970radiation, michel1995strong, mackay2015modern}, but will not be discussed here.
+Related approaches were introduced by \citet{bedeaux1973critical} and \citet{felderhof1974propagation} in the description of the optical response of non-polar fluids.
+Extensions to chiral and anisotropic media have also been proposed~\cite{ryzhov1970radiation, michel1995strong, mackay2020modern}, but will not be discussed here.
+Noteworthy is the recent work by~\citet{torquato2021nonlocal}, which relies on the same theoretical grounds and proposes an analytical expression for the effective permittivity of two-phase composite media that takes into account structural correlations up to an arbitrary order $n$ (whereas we restrict the discussion to correlations of order $n=2$ in the present review).